avrage-paths/avrage-paths.github.io/README.md

 # How to view documentation
 1. Clone the repository
-2. Open `index.html` in the "Doxygen" folder
+2. Open `index.html` in the "docs" folder